sbamohabbatchafjiri/Honggfuzzplus/README.md

 ```
 Here are different senarios:

-When you are using ALF++ without custom mutator and without -D, it will be like this:
+When you are using AFL++ without custom mutator and without -D, it will be like this:

 ![image](https://github.com/sbamohabbatchafjiri/Honggfuzzplus/assets/47651730/518535bb-177b-43cd-859b-2d65ac955d87)